 If you’re starting to notice a hump on the back of your neck, you’re probably not imagining things.
 The medical term for this hump is kyphosis, or a rounding of the upper back.

 Just because you know what it is, though, doesn’t mean you like it.
 Fear not.
-Here at Orthopedic Urgent Care Aventura in North Miami Beach, Florida, our expert team can give you guidance on how to improve the appearance of your hump and reduce any neck pain the hump is causing.
+Here at Full Orthopedics Urgent Care in North Miami Beach, Florida, our expert team can give you guidance on how to improve the appearance of your hump and reduce any neck pain the hump is causing.

 Here’s what you need to know.